Aptos-PayDrop/Aptos-Paydrops-DApp/readme.md

 # Milestones left from the DApp

-[] Groth-16 phase-2 ceremony to finalize the circuits
+[z] Groth-16 phase-2 ceremony to finalize the circuits

 [] Mainnet deployment